marknelsonengineer/empire/DESIGN_CONCEPTS.md

   - Time of next update

 ### Deign Goals
-  - Ensure each type of configuration is consolidated in one place
+  - Consolidation:  Ensure each type of configuration is in one place
-  - There should be a single class that contains all config getters (regardless of type) and setters (as appropriate)
+  - Have a single class with all config getters (regardless of type) and setters (as appropriate)
-  - There should be a method to validate the configuration and ensure it follows the business rules
+  - Have methods to validate the configuration and ensure they follow the business rules

 ### Implementation Goals
-  - For performance reasons, try to use compile-time expressions for the static configuration in the source.
-Use C++ features like `constexpr` and `consteval`.
+  - For performance reasons, try to use compile-time expressions for the static configuration in the source (C++ features like `constexpr` and `consteval`)
-  - Doxygen has a good configuration mechanism... emulate it.
+  - Doxygen has a good configuration mechanism... emulate it

-By design, and for optimization purposes, we are configuring the configuration at pre-compilation time.
-Also, the nations and sectors data structures will be arrays who sizes are fixed at compilation time.
+By design and for optimization purposes, we set the static configuration at pre-compilation time.
+  - Implication:  Several key collections like Nations, WorldMap and Sessions will be arrays that are fixed at compilation time

 <br><br>

-## Commands in Empire V
+## Commands in Empire

-I think the network layer API maps very closely to the commands.
+The network layer API will map closely to the commands.
 This way, all clients are created equal.

 The command handlers on the server side become controllers for orchestrating what the command does.
-That makes it very easy to add new commands.
+This makes it very easy to add new commands.

 @startuml
 !theme crt-amber